omgnetwork/plasma-contracts/README.md

 ### Deploying
-Deploying the contracts requires three accounts:
+Deploying the contracts requires two accounts:
 1. `DEPLOYER` The account that actually deploys the contracts
 2. `AUTHORITY` The Authority account calls `RootChain.init()` and is the account used by the Child chain (or operator).
-By default a new `AUTHORITY` account is created when deploying.
+By default a new `AUTHORITY` account is created when deploying, and will be funded with some ETH from the `DEPLOYER` account.
 If you prefer you can use an existing `AUTHORITY` account, but it must not have made any transaction prior to calling `RootChain.init()` i.e. its nonce must be 0.
-3. `FAUCET` If a new `AUTHORITY` account is created, the `FAUCET` account is used to fund it.
-This account can be the same as the `DEPLOYER` account.

 Normally you will deploy the contracts using an Ethereum client that you run yourself, such as Geth or Parity.
 However, you can also use a provider such as Infura.
 In this case you'll need to know the private keys for the `DEPLOYER` and `AUTHORITY` accounts.
-See `truffle.js` for an example.
+See `truffle-config.js` for an example.

 #### Configuration
 Certain configuration values need to be set, depending how you're deploying.
 These values can be set in the environment or in a file called `.env`